Handelsinvest Investeringsforvaltning Has $1.29 Million Stake in Veeva Systems Inc. (NYSE:VEEV)

 Handelsinvest Investeringsforvaltning raised its position in Veeva Systems Inc. (NYSE:VEEV – Get Rating) by 13.3% during the 4th quarter, HoldingsChannel.com reports.
 The firm owned 7,989 shares of the technology company’s stock after purchasing an additional 938 shares during the period.
 Handelsinvest Investeringsforvaltning’s holdings in Veeva Systems were worth $1,289,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also recently modified their holdings of the company.
-CI Investments Inc. increased its position in shares of Veeva Systems by 964.7% in the third quarter.
-CI Investments Inc. now owns 181 shares of the technology company’s stock valued at $30,000 after acquiring an additional 164 shares during the last quarter.
-My Personal CFO LLC acquired a new stake in shares of Veeva Systems in the fourth quarter valued at about $33,000.
-City Holding Co. acquired a new stake in shares of Veeva Systems in the third quarter valued at about $34,000.
-Western Pacific Wealth Management LP increased its position in shares of Veeva Systems by 11,200.0% in the third quarter.
-Western Pacific Wealth Management LP now owns 226 shares of the technology company’s stock valued at $37,000 after acquiring an additional 224 shares during the last quarter.
+Several other hedge funds and other institutional investors have also recently modified their holdings of VEEV.
+CI Investments Inc. raised its stake in shares of Veeva Systems by 964.7% in the 3rd quarter.
+CI Investments Inc. now owns 181 shares of the technology company’s stock valued at $30,000 after purchasing an additional 164 shares during the period.
+My Personal CFO LLC acquired a new stake in shares of Veeva Systems in the 4th quarter valued at about $33,000.
+City Holding Co. acquired a new stake in shares of Veeva Systems in the 3rd quarter valued at about $34,000.
+Western Pacific Wealth Management LP raised its stake in shares of Veeva Systems by 11,200.0% in the 3rd quarter.
+Western Pacific Wealth Management LP now owns 226 shares of the technology company’s stock valued at $37,000 after purchasing an additional 224 shares during the period.
 Finally, Duncker Streett & Co.
-Inc. acquired a new stake in shares of Veeva Systems in the third quarter valued at about $42,000.
+Inc. acquired a new stake in shares of Veeva Systems in the 3rd quarter valued at about $42,000.
 Institutional investors and hedge funds own 78.76% of the company’s stock.

 Analysts Set New Price Targets